NVIDIA/NeMo/nemo/collections/llm/README.md

 aims to improve the user experience in by taking a more PyTorch Lightning-like approach to make NeMo both simpler and more modular.

-The current NLP are currently reimplemented in 2.0 as part of this collection:
+The current models are currently reimplemented in 2.0 as part of this collection:
 - **GPT**
 - **LLaMA**
 - **Mixtral**